PragmaticCoding/PragmaticCoding.github.io/docs/_beginners/part3.md

 short_title: Part 1
 permalink: /beginners/part3
 screenshot_1: /assets/beginners/part3_1.png
+excerpt: GUI applications need a way for the user to interact with them.
+In this lesson we'll show how to allow user input with TextField, and to launch an action with a Button.
 ---

 # What You'll Learn

+1. How to use the Button class.
+1. Some principles of good programming
+   - The Single Responsibility Principle
+   - Avoiding excess coupling
+   - How to organize your layout code to make it easy to understand
+1. Events

 # Adding User Interaction

+Two of the most common tools for user interaction and input are TextFields and Buttons.
+We're going to add both of these two our application to make it actually do something.

 ## The Code So Far